vsvang87/DiscountCalculator/README.md

 I built this discount calculator using HTML, CSS and JavScript.
 I formatted the results to 2 decimal places.
-I added to check for numbers and special characters.
+I added to check for numbers and special characters in input value.
 If letters are entered, it will throw an error message.